 things needed to render the data in our app

-• user profile data (which includes activities and friends)
+- user profile data (which includes activities and friends)

-• activity events
+- activity events

 nosql design

 You can see a single table contains two types of data (marked in different colors) that I mentioned above.
 Since Dynamo DB is a nosql database, it doesn't complain if the rows have different attributes.
-It only makes partition key and sort key to be compulsary and unique.
+It only makes partition key

-This access pattern can fetch the intended data using DynamoDB query.
+This access pattern can fetch the intended data using DynamoDB query

-DynamoDB has two major read APIs, Query and Scan.
+DynamoDB has two major read APIs,

-• Query takes in partition key and sort key and returns the rows matched costing only for the rows returned.
+- Query takes in partition key and sort key and returns the rows matched costing only for the rows returned.

-• Scan takes a filter criteria like when clause in a SQL but reads entire table and returns rows matching the filter.
+but reads entire table and returns rows matching the filter.
 This type of query should be avoided at all costs as this bills you for the number of rows scanned, i.e. entire table.
 Imagine having 1 million rows?

 dynamodb optimized queries